Prince Edward County, Virginia

 - 1964: The Supreme Court orders the reopening of public schools, ending the "Lost Schools" period.

-This timeline provides a concise overview of the key events in the history of Prince Edward County, Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Prince Edward County, Virginia.